-Notes to the consolidated financial statements for the year ended March 31, 2024 (All amounts in Rupees crores, except otherwise stated)
+Notes to the consolidated financial statements for the year ended March 31, 2024

 In view of the above, the Holding Company had decided not to raise any invoices for the financial year ended March 31, 2023 and has written off the lease receivables pertaining to these areas recognized earlier until financial year ended March 31, 2022 and had disclosed the amount of Rs.
 54.14 crores as an "Exceptional item" during the previous year ended March 31, 2023 in these consolidated financial statements.